Odd-periodic Grover walk: Proof of Theorem

-where $e_{1}, \dots, e_{t}$ in the above summation run over edges in $E(T)$ so that these show a $t$-matching in $E(T)$. \end{lem} \begin{proof} The permutations contributing $\rho_{n-k-2t}$ are ones with length $k+2t$ decomposed into cyclic permutations or transpositions.
-Since $k+2t$ is odd, the permutations are expressed by a product of a cyclic permutation on $V(C_{k})$ and $t$ disjoint transpositions in $V(T)$ which correspond to a $t$-matching in $E(T)$.
+\end{lem} \begin{proof} The permutations contributing $\rho_{n-k-2t}$ are the ones with length $k+2t$ and decomposed into cyclic permutations or transpositions.
+Since $k+2t$ is odd, the permutations are expressed by the product of a cyclic permutation on $V(C_{k})$ and $t$ disjoint transpositions in $V(S)$, which correspond to a $t$-matching in $E(S)$.
 The cyclic permutations are

 and